TWENTY-FIRST CENTURY BERLIN

 SCHOOL OF ARCHITECTURE BERLIN PROGRAM

 Berlin is an ideal laboratory for studying the design of urban interventions, the history of nineteenth, twentieth and twenty-first century architecture and urbanism, and cutting edge strategies for creating sustainable environments.
 The Berlin Program is integral to the sequential curriculum of the School of Architecture.
-This is a required semester abroad for all third-year architecture students and M.Arch I graduate students.
+This is a required semester abroad for all third-year architecture students and optional for M.Arch students in the 2 and 3 year programs.
+Students in the Architectural Studies program have the option to go in the fall of their 4th year.
 Students take a full four-course load of architecture studio, lecture, seminar and German language courses.
 The semester includes additional lectures and office visits with some of Berlin’s thought leaders on historical and contemporary architectural and urban issues.